1952 United States presidential election in Maryland

 The 1952 United States presidential election in Maryland took place on November 4, 1952, as part of the 1952 United States presidential election.
 State voters chose nine representatives, or electors, to the Electoral College, who voted for president and vice president.

 Maryland was won by Columbia University President Dwight D. Eisenhower (R–New York), running with Senator Richard Nixon, with 55.36% of the popular vote, against Adlai Stevenson (D–Illinois), running with Senator John Sparkman, with 43.83% of the popular vote.

-Eisenhower became the first ever Republican presidential candidate to carry Queen Anne’s County.
+In this election, Maryland voted 0.69% to the right of the nation at-large.